 To contact the seller, click 'ask a question'.
 If you're polite and charming, you'll get further.
-Blunt requests such as "hi, will u take 50p" are usually a mistake.
+Blunt requests such as "will u take 50p" are usually a mistake.
 They annoy the seller, and a discount is at their discretion.

 Once you've clinched the deal, keep the transaction within eBay – just ask the seller to add (or change) a buy-it-now price.
-For 20 haggling tips for success beyond the web, see the High Street Haggling guide.
+For 20 tips on haggling beyond the web, see the High Street Haggling guide.

 Some sellers make basic mistakes, leaving goods going for bargain money (read the eBay Selling Tricks guide to avoid these blunders).

-As well as spelling howlers, another beginner's error is leaving out key details: shoe size, wardrobe dimensions, saying a console's an Xbox when the photo shows a PS2.
-At this point, many buyers give it up as “too much hassle”.
+As well as spelling howlers, another rookie error is leaving out key details (brand, shoe size, dimensions) or getting them wrong (saying a console's an Xbox when the photo shows a PS4, for example).
+At this point, many buyers give up as it's too much hassle.

-Spotted a Faberge egg listed as "nice metal egg decorated with enamel"?
-It's worth knowing eBay only lets sellers do major edits to their listings before anyone bids.
+Spotted a Fabergé egg listed as a "nice metal egg decorated with enamel"?
+It's worth knowing eBay only lets sellers do major edits to their listings before the first bid is received.

 Once bidding starts, they can only add small updates.
 So if the start price is low, say 99p, bid before the seller cottons on.
-It will be too late to properly fix it.
+Then it will be too late to properly fix it.

 In its essence, eBay's just a marketplace.
 While it's easy to snap up a scorcher, it's just as easy to get burnt.

-Thus it's a good idea for newbies to learn the ropes by bidding on a few small items such as books or CDs.
-This way, they learn how the bidding system works, before graduating to more costly wares.
+So it's a good idea for newbies to learn the ropes by bidding on a few small items, such as books or pants.
+This way, you can learn how the bidding system works before graduating to more costly wares.

 Want to check if an item's legit?
-Why not post it on the forum's eBay board?
+Why not post it on the MSE Forum's eBay board?
 Experts in there will tell you whether it looks dodgy.